tjamescouch/org/README.md

 - 🧪 **Deterministic runs**: all stdout/stderr, artifacts, and a git patch are saved under `.org/runs/<id>` for inspection or CI upload.
 - 🛡️ **Optional containerized sandbox**: run steps inside a Podman container with no network by default.

 > Security note. org is safe-by-default but not a hardened sandbox.
 For a stronger boundary, run it in the provided VM profile (Lima on Apple Silicon, VirtualBox on Intel).
-See SECURITY.md for hardening
+See [SECURITY](SECURITY.md) for hardening.

 ## Vision